thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 	- Physics stored to assist with desyncs during playback
 	- Update only affects recs recorded from this version onward
 	- New recs can play on vanilla MBG and vice versa
-- forceRecPhysics(); added to allow users to force playback to sync using physics stored in recs
+- forceRecPhysics() added to allow users to force playback to sync using physics stored in recs
 - fov() and setTimeskip() functions added to more easily modify these prefs
 - toggleBlackGems() added to more intuitively modify the global variable

 CHANGES
-- realtimeOverride() changed to forceRecDelta(); to more accurately describe the function
+- realtimeOverride() changed to forceRecDelta() to more accurately describe the function

 BUG FIXES
 - Fixed bug where fps overlay was not updating if timescaling during demo playback, accuracy varies on degree of scaling